Hamrashe/MECH464-iRobot-Project-Group-11/measure_person_dist/README.txt

 - Measure the distance of a person
 - Output focal length of camera based on reference image
 - Identify when the camera is pointed directly at a person, by identifying the minimum distance of the person from the camera as the camera rotates

+Notation:
+    All angles in radians
+    CW is pos, CCW is negative
+    Base units are s, mm,